-2 Decide what strategy to focus on first.
+Decide what strategy to focus on first.
 Tools you can use: PC TALK Manual, PC-Obs data, Self-check

-3 Introduce the first strategy.
-Tools you can use: Starting the Conversation, Strategy Video, "Ways To" Handouts he PC TALK intervention was designed so that coaches and providers who support caregivers can incorporate the PC TALK strategies and resources into ongoing learning and professional development.
+Introduce the first strategy.
+Tools you can use: Starting the Conversation, Strategy Video, "Ways To" Handouts that coaches and providers who support caregivers can incorporate the PC TALK strategies and resources into ongoing learning and professional development.
 While the PC TALK intervention and its suite of tools have been designed to be flexible in how they are shared, we offer some recommendations about how to get started, and how to continue to support caregivers in using the strategies as children's language and communication grow.